ewascatalog/ewascatalog2/readme.md

   adding summary data to the database, this includes full statistics from GEO and ARIES as well as published studies (not sure there is a reason to have separate procedures and database tables for these).

+* Should have a command in the Makefile for creating a backup of the container.
+Building is pretty quick except for installing R packages ...